noi-techpark/opendatahub-website/src/content/events/odhday26/_index.md

 program:
   title: "Open Data Hub Day - Programme"
   subtitle: "The programme is structured across three parallel rooms: the event will open in Seminar Room 1 with the main track and after the morning coffee break it will split into sessions in Seminar Rooms 2 and 3, each dedicated to specific thematic tracks as outlined below.
-The event will be held in English."
+The event will be held in <b>English</b>, but we will also be testing a live translation service accessible via your own smartphone.
+If you’d like to try it, please bring your earphones."

 content:
   btn_top_link: https://pretix.eu/noi-digital/open-data-hub-day-26/